freecityhacks/fch-docs/SAFEGUARDING.md

 This policy does not cover:
 * Sexual harassment outside our platform, both offline and online – this is dealt with by the appropriate Government Anti Bullying and Harassment Policy.
-* Safeguarding concerns in the wider community not perpetrated by *Free City Hacks* or any one of our associates.
+* Safeguarding concerns in the wider community not perpetrated by *Yonder Hacks* or any one of our associates.

 ## What Is Safeguarding?